 The D-ring closure system on the chin strap is sturdy, and the chin strap is padded as well (a nice extra touch for comfort).
 If you're into the sport bike look, this is probably the best budget motorcycle helmet you're going to find.

 HJC makes some quality gear, and the CL-33 is an excellent helmet, especially for an inexpensive open face model.
-The Bell Qualifier though, packs in more features, better ventilation, and a sweet design while still coming in under 200 dollars.
+The Bell Qualifier though, packs in more features, better ventilation, and a sweet design while still coming in at an inexpensive price.
 It's constructed from excellent materials.

 The polycarbonate is both strong and lightweight, much more so than other cheaper helmets made from thermoplastics or fiberglass.
 It has a great fit and a contoured comfort interior that's pre-cut for speaker systems.
-Combined with other great features like the padded wind collar, padded chin strap, anti-fog shield, and aggressive look of the Qualifier, it's a definite high-level contender for best motorcycle helmet under 200 dollars.
+Combined with other great features like the padded wind collar, padded chin strap, anti-fog shield, and aggressive look of the Qualifier, it's a definite high-level contender.

 Full Face vs Open Face Helmets – Which Is The Best?